DeSantis signs measure expanding Florida death penalty law

-(The Hill) — Florida Gov. Ron DeSantis (R) on Monday signed a bill that would make child rapists eligible for the death penalty in the state.
+(The Hill) — Florida Gov. Ron DeSantis signed a bill Monday that would make child rapists eligible for the death penalty in the state.

 “In Florida, we believe it’s only appropriate that the worst of the worst crimes deserve the worst of the worst punishment,” DeSantis said.